Updated: Jul 26

 If the easing of Lockdown restrictions has affected you, or made you feel more anxious...you’re not alone.

-During the past few months I have been able to treat patients with many different complaints in my clinic but in the last few weeks there has been a noticeable rise in the number of patients seeking help with symptoms of anxiety and depression.
-This may seem counter intuitive to the fact that lockdown restrictions are being eased.
+During the past few years I have been able to treat patients with many different complaints in my clinic but recently there has been a noticeable rise in the number of patients seeking help with symptoms of anxiety and depression.
+This may seem counter intuitive to the fact that lockdown restrictions have been eased.
 You'd even be forgiven for assuming that most people would be excited about planning days out, trips to see friends, going to the pub etc. But it seems that the reality may be somewhat different.

 It appears that feeling like you haven’t achieved enough; having concerns over meeting people again; worrying over what to say in a social situation; feeling anxious about going out and wanting to just stay at home are all fairly common emotions right now.
 But how do these emotions affect us and what can we do about it?

 The link between Anxiety and fear

 Anxiety seems to creep up on us when we aren't looking and often people don’t realise that anxiety is at the root of their particular complaint.
 Western and Chinese medical viewpoints coincide when considering fear and anxiety and both approaches recognise that they are linked in their physiological responses.
 The two disciplines also appear to agree that anxiety has its root in fear.

 Fear is defined as “the unpleasant emotional state consisting of psychological and psychophysiological responses to a real external threat or danger”, whereas anxiety is defined as a “multi-system response to a perceived threat or danger” (Dorland’s Medical Dictionary for Health Consumers, 2007).